Download: Google Play | Nintendo (US) | Nintendo (UK)

 Learning skills from a weapon is a fairly quick process, and can be made near-instant by paying in-game gold.
 Continuing to grind battles with any given weapon further strengthens *that specific weapon only*, which leads to the interesting dilemma of “is it better to change weapons, or keep powering up the weapon that is currently equipped”?

-The magic system also offers customization, since it’s impossible for the characters to master all elemental magic in a single playthrough (barring excessive grinding).
+The magic system also offers customization, since any one character won’t master all elemental magic in a single playthrough (barring excessive grinding).
 Gaining knowledge in two or more elemental schools of magic unlocks access to additional “special” magic spells, so the player must weigh options between raising proficiency in a single element or across multiple elements, for each character.

 Many stronger skills and magic spells have a “wait time” to cast, or a “rebound time” after they are cast.
 These can be frustrating to deal with, although a handy line on the battle gauge will warn the player if the “wait time” for a skill is absurdly long.
 Equipping a particular weapon may eliminate the “wait time” of its specific skill… meaning that changing weapons can make a skill learned from a character’s old weapon borderline useless.